K-Ivy/Arch-Linux-Gnome-DOTS/README.md

 - Enter: `pacman -S nano git`

-- For the rest on the setup below, instead of manual, run the Guided Setup Script:
+- For the rest on the setup below, wip guided setup to avoid having to type:

-- `https://github.com/K-Ivy/Arch-Linux-Gnome-DOTS.git /tmp/dots && cd /tmp/dots/extra && bash ag-install.sh`
+- `git clone https://github.com/K-Ivy/Arch-Linux-Gnome-DOTS.git /tmp/dots && cd /tmp/dots/extra && bash ag-install.sh`

 ---

-- Configure/Setup Systemd (Archinstall may not fully do so) + Pre Plymouth Setup:
+- Configure/Setup Systemd (Archinstall may not fully do so):

   ⎯ Check entries: `bootctl status`